hesreallyhim/CCMenuBar/README.md

 CCMenuBar puts Claude Code's activity right in your macOS menu bar.
 Whether Claude is running tools, needs your attention, or has finished a task, you'll see it at a glance without switching windows.
 Perfect for long-running tasks or when you want to multitask while Claude works!

+> **I'm petty af so this is mostly just a vibe-coded app I made to prove a point.
+That being said, it's pretty nice, IMHO.
+Most of it is still in development, especially the "enhanced" version.
+I would recommend, if you want to try it - clone the repo, read the applescript, read the shell script, set up the hooks, and install it yourself - if you don't have much experience with that, it's a good way to learn.
+That being said, there are install-helpers to make it easier as well.
+I think there's even a brew distribution.
+Since you asked for my opinion, if you see something nice, and it's not open source, just build it yourself/have your AI assistant build it.
+It's way more fun.**

 ## Features

 - 🎯 **Real-time status updates** in your macOS menu bar